| Drilling Down Newsletter # 16 -

 the owner of Salon A, about a High Value, tardy customer named Angela.

-How many Angela customers do I have?
+The owner thinks: How many Angela customers do I have?
 If I

 keep forgetting to